sabuj-biswas-ce/Pixel_World_Coordinate_Collector/README.md

 * OpenCV for image processing
 * Tkinter for GUI
 * NumPy for numerical operations
-* Developed with assistance from ChatGPT
+* GUI Developed with assistance from Al Tool (ChatGPT)

 ---